OCA/sale-workflow/sale_amendment/README.rst

    When asked, the supplier or the logistics department, they say OK.

-   The end user is with the system and can't do anything.
+   The end user is blocked with the system and can't do anything.
 The only way out: make a new sale order (and purchase order for MTO / drop shipment).
 That's not really good but it works.

 3) the Customer wants to cancel the remaining quantity of a product

-   The is a remaining quantity to be shipped and the customer wants to cancel it.
+   There is a remaining quantity to be shipped and the customer wants to cancel it.
 The only way to go is to is to cancel all remaining, and regenerate (and if there are other lines to be shipped, the same issue than in point 4 are there...)